A dynamical-system approach to mathematical programming: The full general situation

-We treat here the full general problem (\ref{probgen}) without any restriction on the number of constraints either in the form of equality or inequality.
 As we have seen in the preceding section, it is not possible to define a corresponding continuous vector field as in the equality-constrained problem.
 However, it is possible to come up with a discontinuous, but piecewise continuous, vector field which has the required properties.
 Our proposal for the full general situation is the following.
 Put

 We will take

 If is clear that this $\Psi$ is not continuous, although it is piecewise-continuous.
 Among the manifolds of discontinuity we find the ones determined when some of the inequality constraints become active.